 Great Serengeti Migration

-Derived from the Maasai word Serengit meaning ‘Endless Plains’, the Serengeti ecosystem spans nearly 30,000 km2 and is host to one of the ten natural wonders of the world, the great Serengeti migration.
+Derived from the Maasai word Serengit meaning ‘Endless Plains’, the Serengeti ecosystem spans nearly 30,000 km2 (11,583 square miles) and is host to one of the world’s natural wonders, the Great Serengeti Migration.
 Every year these endless plains come alive with the thunder of migrating wildebeest, zebra and other game.
 With wildebeest numbers in their millions and other migrating game in the hundreds of thousands, predators (such as cheetahs, lions and leopards) come from far and wide to take advantage of this natural phenomena.
-Whether you’re an avid wildlife enthusiast or not, this grand spectacle will be sure to leave you awestruck.
+Whether you’re a wildlife enthusiast or not, this grand spectacle will be sure to leave you awestruck.

-Take flight from the endless plains below to the skies above in a hot air balloon.
-What better way to conquer your fear of heights, and flight, by taking a serene ride on a balloon safari.
-This safari experience is as unique as they come and will provide you with a bird’s eye view into the ebb and flow of the wildlife below.
+You’ve seen the migration on the ground, but how about taking it to the skies above in a hot air balloon.
+Once you are just above the Serengeti’s plains below, the views of the migration will give you an appreciation for just how incredible this spectacle is.
+This safari experience is as unique as they come, providing you with a bird’s eye view into the ebb and flow of the wildlife below.
 If you didn’t appreciate the beauty of Tanzania’s Great Plains below, then this experience is sure to change your mind.

 Ruaha National Park